No shadow No stars No moon No cars

 The dandies and artists of the turn of the century would have adored the Internet, but they and their modern followers might have found it frightening.
 It is easy to get lost with so much available and it is often hard to tell how reliable internet sources are.
 This assignment is intended to focus on the most productive and collegial ways in which to engage with research that has already been done, so as to strengthen your own project while avoiding plagiarism and other counterproductive uses of secondary resources.
 This assignment should be typed and formatted properly.

 PART 2 (5 points): I would like you to use both academic and non-academic search engines to develop a brief (for a total of 10 items) annotated bibliography of useful references for the project you are beginning to design.
-Your primary work may not be one of the ten.
-I would like you to find five (5) of the sources through the UT Libraries Web Site (using appropriate on-line databases for literary, artistic and cultural research topics).
-I would like you find the next five (5) sources with an internet search using whichever search engine you prefer.
+Neither your primary work nor any other creative work may not be one of the 10.
+I would like you to find 5 of the sources through the UT Libraries Web Site (using appropriate on-line databases for literary, artistic and cultural research topics).
+I would like you find the next 5 sources with an internet search using whichever search engine you prefer.
 Please tell me which search engine you used.
 These 10 addresses should be connected to your chosen author/artist, text/image or to the issues which they raise.
-Please include URLs and MLA parenthetical citations for your chosen sites as well as your evaluation of the usefulness and quality of the site for research purposes.
-It is appropriate for you to include sources which you consult in hard copy, and for these you will not need to give a URL.
-I would like your review to be brief, no more than 50-100 words for each site, and for you to consider and assess the source’s strengths, weaknesses, and potentials.
+If you include sources which you consult in hard copy, you will not need to give a URL but please do include an MLA citation as described below.
+I would like your review to be brief, no more than 50-100 words for each site.
+Please consider and assess the source’s strengths, weaknesses, and potentials.
 Please indicate what use the site has for your project (historical background, modern analysis, biographical information, bibliography, etc) and also any concerns you have about it and its authority and validity.
-Please pay special attention to the author of the site and briefly indicate the reasons why you think you can rely on the site as a scholarly source and/or what makes you less confident about using it for academic research.
+Please pay special attention to the author of the resource and briefly indicate the reasons why you think you can rely on the site as a scholarly source and/or what makes you less confident about using it for academic research.
 Including sites that have no interest or use at all is not a productive way of completing this assignment.
-You should expect to consult more than ten sites before you pick the ten that you wish to include in your assignment.
+You should expect to consult more than 10 sites before you pick the 10 that you wish to include in your assignment.

 NoodleTools is a web-based student research tool which will help you to cite your sources correctly using MLA parenthetical format.
 A link with instructions may be found on line at the University Writing Center at: <https://www.lib.utexas.edu/noodlebib>